 Why do mothers feel they must stop or are told they must stop breastfeeding?

 - The mother is not producing enough milk.
 Too many health professionals seem to have the idea that some breastmilk is worse than none at all.
 This is due to the mistaken impression that breastfeeding is necessarily painful or tiring, or “takes too much out of the mother”.
 This is simply not true, or rather, it should not be true.
 Breastfeeding should be easy, pain free, not tiring, and a pleasure for the mother and the baby.
-The reason breastfeeding does not fit this “ideal” picture is due to many reasons, including interventions during labour and birth, especially the large amounts of intravenous fluids the mother receives as well as many other interventions including after the birth, rules about weight loss for which no good evidence exists.
-Furthermore, the lack of training of hospital staff and physicians often results in introduction of bottles and formula when not necessary, but undermining the mother’s confidence in breastfeeding and making her believe that she is not producing enough milk.
+The reason breastfeeding does not always fit this “ideal” picture is due to many reasons, including interventions during labour and birth, especially the large amounts of intravenous fluids the mother receives as well as many other interventions.
+As well, after the birth, mothers and babies are subjected to rules about weight loss for which no good evidence exists.
+Furthermore, the lack of training of hospital staff and physicians with regard to breastfeeding, often results in introduction of bottles and formula when not necessary, and undermining of the mother’s confidence in breastfeeding and making her believe that she is not producing enough milk.

 - Breastfeeding hurts.
-But breastfeeding should not hurt.
-Nipple pain and breast pain can be prevented and if it occurs, it can often be treated easily, especially if help starts early.
+Except that breastfeeding should not hurt.
+Nipple pain and breast pain can be prevented and if it occurs, it can often be treated easily, especially if help starts early, in the first few days, preferably on the very first day.
 We get referrals to our clinic for mothers having sore nipples for 8 weeks and sometimes more.
 What is the doctor or midwife thinking?
+Usually, that “it is normal that breastfeeding hurts, and eventually the pain will stop”.
+But this thinking results in mothers suffering unnecessarily for weeks and often mothers stopping breastfeeding.
 As with all breastfeeding problems, the earlier the mother gets good help for sore nipples and breasts, the easier it is to fix the problem.

-- The mother is told that the baby needs formula in the first few days postpartum because of low blood sugar or because the baby is jaundiced.
+- The mother is told that the baby needs formula in the first few days postpartum because of low blood sugar or because the baby is jaundiced or because of 10% weight loss.
 The use of bottles may result in the baby not latching on, or breastfeeding not becoming well established.
+Even if supplementation is truly necessary, it should be given at the breast with a lactation aid.

 - The baby does not latch on.
-The main problem with the baby not latching on is the rush to do something, when in fact there is no need to rush.
+The main problem with the baby not latching on is the rush to do something, when in fact there is usually no need to rush.
 Often when the baby does not latch on, he can be fed by cup or spoon until the mother’s milk “comes in”.
-Often, when the milk increases around the third or fourth day, the baby will simply latch on.
+Often, when the milk increases around the third or fourth day, the baby will latch on, especially if the mother has good help available to her.
 Too often the baby does not latch on because of the early introduction of bottles for dealing with low blood sugar or jaundice or 10% weight loss.
 The most common unnecessary and harmful intervention when the baby is not latching on is for the hospital staff to recommend a nipple shield.
-But for most mothers, all a nipple shield does is give the impression that the problem is fixed, when in the long term, and even the short run often enough, the result in most mothers is a decrease in milk supply, and subsequent introduction of bottles and not infrequently breast refusal.
+But for most mothers, all a nipple shield does is give the impression that the problem is fixed, when in the long term, and even the short term, the result for most mothers is a decrease in milk supply, and subsequent introduction of bottles and not infrequently breast refusal.

-- The use of nipple shields is wrongly recommended, commonly for nipple pain, breast engorgement, the baby not latching on, and to teach a premature or even full term baby to breastfeed, this latter reason an absurdity if ever there was one.
-All these issues can be solved differently without use of a nipple shield.
+- The use of nipple shields is wrongly, but commonly recommended, for nipple pain, breast engorgement, the baby not latching on, and to “teach” a premature or even full term baby to breastfeed, this latter reason an absurdity if ever there was one.
+All these issues can be solved differently and better without use of a nipple shield.
 There is nothing that can be done with a nipple shield that cannot be done better without one.

 - The mother must take medication and is told that she cannot breastfeed while taking this medication.
 In fact, it is rare that a mother must stop breastfeeding for medication she must take.